Addressing Text Embedding Leakage in Diffusion-based Image Editing

 Results

-Performance of ALE-Edit across the number of editing objects
+Performance of ALE with varying numbers of editing objects

 BibTeX